lightning-js/blits/docs/components/component_state.md

 In your component's code, you can reference state variables directly within the `this`-scope.
 For instance, a state variable named `color` can be accessed (and modified) by referencing `this.color`.

 It's important to note that unlike in the template, you should _not_ use the dollar sign when accessing state variables within the component's code.

-Also remember that there is no need to explicitely reference the `state`-key.
+Also, remember that there is no need to explicitly reference the `state`-key.
 Blits automatically maps all state variables directly on the `this`-scope, for easy access.

 The example below gives a full example of defining and using a component's state: